broccolimicro/loom/README.md

-# Haystack
+# Loom

-Haystack is a collection of tools for the design and verification of asynchronous circuits.
+Loom is a collection of tools for the design and verification of asynchronous circuits.
 Not all of the tools are complete.

 ## Table of Contents